Calaverd/calaverd.github.io/es/about.markdown

 ---
 layout: page
-title: About
+title: Acerca de
-permalink: /about/
+permalink: /es/about/
-lang: "en"
+lang: "es"
-es_ver: /es/about/
+en_ver: /about/
 ---

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)